neo0oen619/neo_sys-notif-LED/README.md

   - Hit **Y** to write out the current mode as **Smart**.
 (This writes `type=smart` and triggers a reset flag so the sysmodule uses your new settings.)
 - Use **screenoff.nro** whenever you want to turn off the LCD but keep the system awake.
 Smart timers will keep counting down; the LED will resume once you wake it up.
 It also shows a subtle purple credit line: `made with <3 by neo0oen619`.

-**Pro tip:** If you just want simple two‑player multiseat fun, go use Duo.
-Wait… wrong project, but the advice stands.

 ## 🧩 Tech Stack & Build Instructions (Optional)
 - Built with **devkitPro/libnx** for the Nintendo Switch.